makersacademy/makers-twitter-bot/README.md

 ```
   As a manager,
-  so that my staff can keep up to date with what is being said about the
+  so that I can keep up to date with what is being said about the
   company on social media
   I would like to receive a text message of tweets with #mackersacademy in the hashtag
 ```

 ```
   As a manager,
-  so that my staff can see just relevant details
+  so that I can see just relevant details
   I would only like to see original tweets with the text, user and creation time.
 ```